nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/01a-mac-installs.md

 ### Update the `.zshrc` file

-There’s a few lines to add to the .zshrc file before we can use `pyenv`
+There are a few lines to add to the .zshrc file before we can use `pyenv`

 1. Open the .zshrc file with in VS Code:  `code ~/.zshrc`
-1. Scroll to the bottom of the file and add these lines
+1. Scroll to the bottom of the file and add these lines:

     ```bash
     # Configure pyenv